rikardoroa/JobsityChallenge/readme.md

 * If you Want be receiver from notifications just add the contact number  +415523886 from twilio and then write the msj "join easy-composition" via whatsapp

+## Note
+* the zip folder contains the twilio credentials, i am sharing this for validation for the project only.

+## Note

+* for Google big query validations in another user account, please change the database and the credentials in the code.

 ## Configure Variable Enviroments in Linux:

 * Run Command vim .bashrc